RidwanAz/Darey.io_Devops_Project/Ansible_Automate_Project/project10.md

 v.
 Click "Configure" your job and add these two configurations

-Configure triggering the job from GitHub webhook:
+Configure triggering the job from GitHub webhook and Configure "Post-build Actions" to archive all the files.
 ![webhook]()

-Configure "Post-build Actions" to archive all the files.

 click on add post-build actions and click "Archive the Artifact" then save